 Price: Wrike is free for teams that are just getting started.
 The Team plan starts at $9.80 per user/month if teams need more features and functionality.

-Diligent Boards is another great option when looking for board meeting software.
+Diligent Boards is another great option when looking for a board meeting platform.
 This tool manages all necessary agendas, documents, annotations, and discussions in one intuitive, secure portal for board members to access anytime.
 Diligent Boards manages committees, governance resources, voting, reporting, and more, all in one place.

 Some noteworthy features include:

-- The ability to capture, share, review, and track minutes, with critical action items, in a secure and collaborative environment
+- The ability to capture, share, review, and track board meeting minutes, with critical action items, in a secure and collaborative environment

 - The ability to automate the creation of meetings and streamline information sharing among teams